Bound entangled Bell diagonal states of unequal local dimensions, and their witnesses: Bell diagonal states of unequal local dimensions

+which is also entangled whenever $\theta\neq 1/2$, as can be verified with the CCNR or the PPT criterion.
+It follows that for $\theta\neq 1/2$, the $\ket{\psi_\theta}$ must have been entangled.
 For $d_A = d_B = d$, the Fourier picture allows to obtain a simple sufficient entanglement test based on the CCNR criterion \cite{chen2002matrix, rudolph2005further}: As the operators $\{X^\mu Z^\nu\}$ form an orthogonal operator basis, Eq.~(\ref{eq:bds_bloch}) constitutes a proper operator Schmidt decomposition, after one absorbs the phases of the $\lambda_{\mu\nu}$ into one of the bases.
 This means that $\rho_P$ is entangled if its CCNR value exceeds $d$ \cite{chen2002matrix, rudolph2005further}, i.e.,